scandycuz/hackathon-developerweek-babel/README.md

 ## Code Samples

-Use event data from the Flock API to retrieve and translate the messages:
+Use event data from the Flock API to retrieve and translate messages:

 ```javascript
 const retrieveUserMessages = (event, callback) => {